|Coordinates:||51.9990 N 4.7702 W|

 See Pentre Ifan on the map of Wales!

 - Pentre Ifan, Rock Art in Wales.
-Accessed in 3rd April 2011
+Accessed in the 3rd April 2011